 California is on the move to decriminalize many psychedelic substances, including magic mushrooms, peyote, San Pedro, ayahuasca, and others.

-SB519 would allow the “sharing” and use of many natural psychedelics.
-This law won’t allow for the commercial sale of these substances, however.
+SB519 would have allowed the “sharing” and use of many natural psychedelics.
+This law wouldn’t have allowed for the commercial sale of these substances, however.

 Here, we’ll dive into more detail about the laws and regulations for magic mushrooms, LSD, MDMA, ketamine, and more in the state of California.